Our Vision and Values

-Continued Professional Development (CPD) processes support staff in the field of learning and teaching.
-Colleagues share practice, within both the school and the Cluster, which has led to further reflection of practice, incorporating new ways of engaging and supporting our learners.
-Our collegiate approach to school improvement planning promotes high standards of consistency.
+Continued Professional Development (CPD) supports staff in the field of learning and teaching through the use of our Lesson Evaluation Toolkit.
+Colleagues use the toolkit to reflect on their own practice, share practice (within both the school and the Cluster), and identify their own next steps for learning incorporating new ways of engaging and supporting our learners.
+Our collegiate approaches to school improvement planning promotes high standards of consistency.
 Formal and informal observation, survey results, attainment analysis and feedback are considered to promote improvement.
 Resources are revised and enhanced as funding allows.

 At Dunnottar School we ensure that when moving on from Nursery to P1 through to P7, and when moving through Curriculum for Excellence levels, class teachers share information.
 Termly “Pastoral and Attainment” and “Planning” meetings ensure that class teachers share this information with Senior Management Team.
 This will include information about learning and achievements, examples of their work, records of their progress and other relevant information.